Bay City, Metro Manila: Central Business Park

 The Central Business Park (CBP) island covers the central portion of Bay City and is divided into three sections.
 The northernmost section, CBP I-A, has an area of 200 ha and is home to the SM Central Business Park, the Metropolitan Park of the Metropolitan Bank and Trust Company, and the Philippine Reclamation Authority.
 The SM Central Business Park contains the corporate headquarters of SM Prime Holdings, as well as the 67 ha SM Mall of Asia shopping mall complex which houses the Galeón museum and the SM by the Bay promenade.
-It also hosts the Mall of Asia Arena, SMX Convention Center Manila, Conrad Manila, the Shrine of Jesus Church and a ferry terminal of the Metrostar Ferry.
+It also hosts the Mall of Asia Arena, SMX Convention Center Manila, Conrad Manila, the Archdiocesan Shrine of Jesus, the Way, the Truth, and the Life and a ferry terminal of the Metrostar Ferry.
 In the 36 ha Metropolitan Park of Metrobank, the main locators are the BlueWave and Blue Bay Walk strip malls, Met Live shopping mall, Manila Tytana College and Le Pavilion.
-Other locations included in the said area are the DD Meridian Park of DoubleDragon Properties, a 4.75 ha mixed-use development which houses the DoubleDragon Plaza and Hotel 101, and Walter Mart's W Mall.
+Other locations included in the said area are the DD Meridian Park of DoubleDragon Properties, a 4.75 ha mixed-use development which houses the DoubleDragon Plaza and Hotel 101, Walter Mart's W Mall and Citadines Bay City Manila, a 4-star hotel managed by The Ascott Limited.

-Immediately to the south are the CBP I-B and I-C lots occupied by the Aseana Business Park and PAGCOR's 40 ha Entertainment City which is home to four multi-billion dollar casinos and integrated resorts: Solaire Resort & Casino, City of Dreams Manila, Okada Manila and the upcoming Westside City.
-The Aseana Business Park (Aseana City) is the location of the 4 ha Neo-Chinatown, Aseana 1-3 Office Buildings, Singapore School Manila, The King's School, Manila, Ayala Malls Manila Bay, Department of Foreign Affairs – Office of the Consular Affairs, S&R Membership Shopping Aseana, and the Church of Saint John Paul II.
+Immediately to the south are the CBP I-B and I-C lots occupied by the Aseana City (Aseana Business Park) and PAGCOR's 40 ha Entertainment City.
+Aseana City is the location of the 4 ha Neo-Chinatown, Aseana 1-3 Office Buildings, Singapore School Manila, The King's School, Manila, Ayala Malls Manila Bay, Department of Foreign Affairs – Office of the Consular Affairs, S&R Membership Shopping Aseana, Saint John Paul II Chapel, and Parqal Mall.
+On the other hand, Entertainment City is home to four multi-billion dollar casinos and integrated resorts— Solaire Resort & Casino, City of Dreams Manila, Okada Manila, and the upcoming Westside City—as well as SMDC Festival Grounds and the under-construction satellite office of the Parañaque City Hall.